-- Provide that, except for motions relating to the eligibility of claims under the Code's six year time limit, motions that would resolve a claim before a hearing on the merits are discouraged, and may only be granted in extraordinary circumstances; - Require that a prehearing conference before the full panel must be held to discuss the motion before the panel could grant it; and
+- Provide that, except for motions relating to the eligibility of claims under the Code's six year time limit, motions that would resolve a claim before a hearing on the merits are discouraged, and may only be granted in extraordinary circumstances; - Require that a prehearing conference before the full panel must be held to discuss the motion before the panel could grant it; and - Allow the panel to issue sanctions against a party for making a dispositive motion in bad faith.

-&lt;sup>6 U.S. General Accounting Office, Follow-up Report on Matters Relating to Securities Arbitration (April 11, 2003).
+9 U.S. General Accounting Office, Follow-up Report on Matters Relating to Securities Arbitration (April 11, 2003).